-The development concept for the subject lands is a plan comprised of residential units ranging from single family to medium density, parkland, and environmental protection lands.
+The development concept for the subject lands is a plan comprised of residential units ranging from single family to medium density with parkland.
 It incorporates the culturally significant farmhouse on a generous lot, retaining a significant amount of the mature landscape associated with it, as well as maintaining its public presence on St. David Street North/Highway #6.